 An extension must have a single purpose that is narrow and easy-to-understand.
 Do not create an extension that requires users to accept bundles of unrelated functionality, such as an email notifier and a news headline aggregator, or downloads a local executable.
 If two pieces of functionality are clearly separate, they should be put into two different extensions, and users should have the ability to install and uninstall them separately.
 For example, functionality that displays product ratings and reviews, but also injects ads into web pages, should not be bundled into a single extension.
 Similarly, toolbars that provide a broad array of functionality or entry points into services are better delivered as separate extensions, so that users can select the services they want.
 Please see this FAQ for more information.

 Starting July 1, 2017, extensions must use the designated Chrome API for any changes to a user setting for which an API exists, including the Settings Overrides API (that has APIs for the default homepage, search provider, and startup page) and the URL Overrides (that has APIs for the Bookmark Manager, History Page, and New Tab Page).

 To ensure a great user experience, Chrome Apps distributed through the Chrome Web Store must follow the additional quality guidelines listed below.
 The guidelines in this section apply only to Chrome Apps.

-- Apps should take advantage of the capabilities of the platform and not wrap around existing websites or simply launch a webpage without providing additional functionality.
+- Take advantage of the capabilities of the platform and not wrap around existing websites or simply launch a webpage without providing additional functionality.

-- Apps should be able to detect an offline state and clearly message that state to the user.
+- Detect an offline state and clearly message that state to the user.

-- Apps should be able to recover automatically from loss of Internet connectivity, and should resume normal functioning when connectivity is restored without the user having to restart the app.
+- Recover automatically from loss of Internet connectivity, and should resume normal functioning when connectivity is restored without the user having to restart the app.

 - Provide a webview of a website that is not owned or administered by you.